Picture

 Add to Cart

-The Mobility as a Service (MaaS) Market was valued at USD 15.69 billion in 2021, and it is anticipated to grow up to USD 78.46 billion by 2027, registering a CAGR of more than 30% during the forecast period.
+The Mobility as a Service Market size is estimated at USD 0.78 trillion in 2024, and is expected to reach USD 1.12 trillion by 2029, growing at a CAGR of 7.43% during the forecast period (2024-2029).

-Mobility as a Service Market Trends
+Mobility as a Service (MaaS) Market Trends

 Asia-Pacific is the Fastest Growing Market

-Mobility as a Service Market Competitor Analysis
+Mobility as a Service (MaaS) Industry Overview

 The mobility as a service market is fragmented, with several players accounting for significant shares in the market.
-Some prominent companies in the mobility as a service market are Uber, Didi, Beeline mobility, Moovit, and others.
+Some prominent companies in the mobility as a service market are Uber, Didi, Beeline Mobility, Moovit, and others.
 Companies are investing heavily in R&D for the innovation of new and advanced products.

 Additional Benefits: